Have you ever wondered, “Why does my cat wake me up in the morning?”

 Rarely, a cat that wakes you up in the morning might be sick or in pain.

-If your cat usually sleeps through the night and doesn’t bother you, a change in their behavior might indicate illness.
+If your cat usually sleeps through the night and doesn’t bother you, a change in its behavior might indicate illness.

 While cats are excellent climbers and jumpers, it takes one bad landing for them to get hurt.